achamess/Collaborative-Pain-Research-Effort/v8v26ftn6q.md

 ### Question : How do other sensory and motor systems interact with pain-related systems?

-### Goal : Specific targeting and manipulation of pain-related cell types
+### Goal : Specific targeting and manipulation of pain-related cell types in model organisms and humans